Registering as visually impaired

 In addition, if you are registered as severely sight impaired you may be entitled to:

 - Reduction of 50% on the television licence fee (please note, everyone over the age of 75 gets a free television licence)

 - Car parking concessions, such as the blue badge scheme.

 How to register

 To be registered, you must have your sight examined by a hospital Consultant Ophthalmologist (eye specialist).
 If you are not attending a hospital at present, you can discuss it with your GP or optician who will refer you for an appointment.
 While in the eye department you will have your eyesight checked and if you meet the criteria, your Ophthalmologist can complete a form, which is then processed by social services.

 Benefits and grants

 You may be able to claim financial support if you have a macular condition.
 The main benefits are: Disability Living Allowance, Personal Independence Payment, Employment Support Allowance, Tax credits, Access to Work, Disabled Students’ Allowances, Attendance Allowance and Blind Person’s Allowance.
-Go to www.gov.uk for more information.
+Contact our helpline on 0300 3030 111 for more information or visit www.gov.uk.